ebuech/ebuech.github.io/_pages/about.md

 ## Latest News

-**2/15/23** - Our [new paper](https://ieeexplore.ieee.org/document/10436431) on model predictive control strategies for residential water heaters was published in IEEE Transactions on Smart Grid
+**2/15/24** - Our [new paper](https://ieeexplore.ieee.org/document/10436431) on model predictive control strategies for residential water heaters was published in IEEE Transactions on Smart Grid

+**12/7/23** - Our [EV-EcoSim paper](https://ieeexplore.ieee.org/abstract/document/10342763) was published in IEEE Transactions on Smart Grid and the [code is available on github](https://github.com/ebalogun01/EV-EcoSim)